The Living Nativity in Postojna Cave

 The most magical Christmas experience, which you will remember for years to come.
 Between 25 and 30 December, you can see the biblical story staged in the awe-inspiring setting of Postojna Cave and enjoy the one-of-a-kind magical atmosphere.

 Magical Christmas in Postojna Cave

 Don't miss one of the biggest and most magical Christmas events in Slovenia, which takes place in the wonderland of Postojna Cave.
 The mysterious underground world provides a dazzlingly beautiful backdrop created patiently by Mother Nature over millions of years.
-Year after year, more than 150 local actors performing alongside top musicians put on a wonderful Christmas performance far below the Earth's surface.
+Year after year, more than 100 local actors performing alongside top musicians put on a wonderful Christmas performance far below the Earth's surface.
 Sixteen biblical scenes are staged along a five-kilometre-long route illuminated by 2,100 coloured lights.
-A traditional Christmas market and a photographic exhibition, which take place at Postojna Cave at the same time, make the entire Postojna Cave Park come to life during the festive season.

 Get to know the performers, who make the performance so special

-If you are wondering why in October – this is when his transformation into Zechariah starts for one of the most challenging Living Nativity Scenes.
+If you are wondering why in October – this is when his transformation into Zechariah starts for one of the most challenging Living Nativity.
 After all the performances are over, he shaves his beard off – his wife is not a big fan of it.